Content versioning configuration

 4. Enter the Number of stored versions.

-• The number of versions determines how many published versions of one language variant of a content item the system stores.
+• The number of versions determines how many published versions of one language variant of an item the system stores.

-• Storing too many versions can be detrimental to the system’s performance.
+Storing too many versions can be detrimental to the system’s performance.
 The optimal number of versions depends on your project and environment.
-We don’t recommend storing more versions than you actually need.
+We don’t recommend storing more versions than you need.

 Save configuration